zhuyiche/zhuyiche.github.io/_pages/about.md

 # 🔥 News
+- *2024.04*: Our survey paper on Multi-modal safety is accepted at IJCAI Survey Track!
 - *2024.03*: We release Mipha, a comprehensive overview of Multimodal Small Language Model.
 Our Mipha-3B outperforms LLaVA-1.5-13B on multiple benchmarks!
 - *2024.02*: &nbsp;🎉🎉 One papers on MLLM + Robotics have been accepted in CVPR 2024
 - *2024.02*: &nbsp;🎉🎉 Two papers on MLLM + Robotics have been accepted in ICRA 2024